sohail-aspose/groupdocs-blog/content/Groupdocs.Blog/2021-09-11-convert-json-to-xml-in-csharp/index.md

 draft: false
 url: /2021/09/11/convert-json-to-xml-in-csharp/
 author: 'Shoaib Khan'
 summary: 'JSON and XML, both are the well known structured formats that are vastly used by developers to transmit data.
 There are many requirement where as a programmer, we need the conversion between JSON and XML data formats.
-In this article, you will learn how to convert JSON data into XML format using C#.
+In this article, you will learn how to convert JSON data into XML format using C#.'

-The following topics will be covered in this article:

-*   .NET API for JSON and XML Conversion
-*   Programmatically Convert JSON to XML'
 tags: ['Convert JSON to XML', 'Convert JSON to XML in CSharp', 'JSON to XML', 'JSON to XML in CSharp']
 categories: ['GroupDocs.Conversion Product Family']
 ---